avianceschool/paySoft/README.md

 ### Step to Follow
-You will get the strStoreID from paySoft once you'll register.Please update these information into action.php
+You will get the strStoreID from paySoft once you'll register.Please update the below information into action.php

 ```php